 cost – Free, $12/year

 Dining Out Program – Ok well this one isn’t so much an organizing tool as one that can save you a lot of time.
 This app will let you make reservations ahead of time.
-This is wonderful when you are out of town and just looking for a place that has immediate seating, because lets face it when you are hungry there is nothing worse then having to wait 40 mins for a table.
+This is wonderful when you are out of town and just looking for a place that has immediate seating because let’s face it when you are hungry there is nothing worse than having to wait 40 mins for a table.
 One time on vacation in downtown Nashville this program saved us about 45 mins at least.
 We walked into a restaurant, overheard the wait was over an hour, so we walked out.
-I pulled out this app and that same restaurant had a open table reservation open for 10 mins out.
+I pulled out this app and that same restaurant had an open table reservation open for 10 mins out.
 I booked it and wouldn’t you know it we walked right in.
-Yep we did feel a little guilty about it but hey we were also really hungry.
-When you make reservations though this app you also earn points that you can cash in for dining gift cards.
-The only downfall I have with this is that we live in the south suburbs of Chicago and there aren’t to many restaurants that use it around here.
+Yep, we did feel a little guilty about it but hey we were also really hungry.
+When you make reservations through this app you also earn points that you can cash in for dining gift cards.
+The only downfall I have with this is that we live in the south suburbs of Chicago and there aren’t too many restaurants that use it around here.
 In the city there are tons.

 cost – FREE

 So there are a few items that I use to try and tame my chaotic life with.
 If you have questions on them let me know.
 What apps do you use?
 Comment below.